robOcity/ai-course/week-5-logical-agents-in-wumpus-world.md

 1. Discussion

     1. Please read [Technical challenges in macine ethics](http://robohub.org/technical-challenges-in-machine-ethics/) and illustrate at least two different approaches to addressing ethical concerns in AI.
-Can an AI be both logical and ethical?What duties and obligations does an AI have?
+Can an AI be both logical and ethical?
+What duties and obligations does an AI have?